edge-cloud/www.edge-cloud.net/_posts/2014-01-03-openstack-with-vsphere-and-nsx-part3.md

 ~ #
 </pre>

 Next is the creation of a Transport-Net Bridge to which Virtual Machines will later connect to.
 The name of this Bridge needs to be known to our OpenStack installation for the architecture to work.
-As we will be using <a href="https://communities.vmware.com/community/vmtn/openstack/" target="_blank">vSphere OpenStack Virtual Appliance (VOVA)</a> this uuid and name must be _NSX-Bridge_.
+As we will be using [vSphere OpenStack Virtual Appliance (VOVA)](https://communities.vmware.com/community/vmtn/openstack/) this uuid and name must be _NSX-Bridge_.

 Create the NSX bridge with the command `nsxcli network/add &#60;UUID&#62; &#60;Name&#62;`: